hashir-rashid/SoccerStatsDataApp/README.md

 ```

 ### Download the database file
 Go to https://www.kaggle.com/datasets/hugomathien/soccer, and place it in the `backend/database/` directory.
-Ensure it is named `database.sqlite`
+Ensure it is named `database.sqlite`.
+Failure to do so will result in the app not running.
+If a `database.sqlite` file already exists, please replace it with the one downloaded from the link above.

 ### Run the app
 ```node